ibireme/yyjson/doc/API.md

 # Thread Safe
-yyjson does not use global variables, so if you can ensure that the input parameters of a function are thread-safe, then the function call is also thread-safe.<br/>
+yyjson does not use global variables, so if you can ensure that the input parameters of a function are immutable, then the function call is thread-safe.<br/>

 `yyjson_doc` and `yyjson_val` is immutable and thread-safe,<br/>
 `yyjson_mut_doc` and `yyjson_mut_val` is mutable and not thread-safe.